ccallawa/alyvix_doc/test_case_building.rst

 .. topic:: Alyvix Selector

-   Alyvix Selector is used to centralize the management of all of your test case objects, which may be distributed across multiple test case files.
+   Alyvix Selector is used to centralize the management of all of your test case objects, which may be exported across multiple test case files.
 It provides options to view, copy, edit and delete those test cases objects.

 .. _test_case_building_selector_launch: